minhtrang4078/portfolio-optimization-project/README.md

 ### Knowledge gained
 - Practice python in statistics
 - Interpreting results of statistic tests
-- Time series analysis with ARIMA
+- Time series analysis with ARIMA-GARCH
 - Understanding Modern portfolio theory by Harry Markowitz

 ### The data